-Complete applications are to be submitted by the second Monday of the month prior to the Board meeting.
+Complete applications are to be submitted by the first Tuesday of the month prior to the Board meeting.
 If the MCD office is closed on a day which 310 applications must be turned in, the application will be accepted the next day.

 Note: The permit review process may take up to 60 days.